top of page

 About my world and how much there is to see.

-When you think about it I aim still quite small,
+When you think about it I am still quite small,

 But I can quickly tell you,